Meyril History, Family Crest & Coats of Arms

 Early History of the Meyril family

-Another 135 words (10 lines of text) covering the years 135 and 1350 are included under the topic Early Meyril History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Meyril research.
+Another 69 words (5 lines of text) covering the years 135 and 1350 are included under the topic Early Meyril History in all our PDF Extended History products and printed products wherever possible.

 Meyril Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Merrill, Meyrill, Merell, Merells, Meyrell and many more.

 Early Notables of the Meyril family (pre 1700)